│ LGBTQ INFORMATION NETWORK │ RAINBOW OF RELEVANT

 sense of pride.

-of pride for the LGBTQ community.
-The multicultural
+easily-recognizable symbol of the LGBTQ community.

-other cultures.
+range of objects.
 Use of the rainbow flag by the LGBTQ

 community began in 1978 when it first appeared in the